Today: Get My No Fail, Easy Cookbook Series for 60% OFF

 • Spread half of your batter into the bottom of your prepared loaf pan in an even layer with a mixing spoon.
 Your batter will be thick.

-• Spoon about two-thirds of your apple-cinnamon filling onto the first layer of batter in your pan.
+• Spoon about two-thirds of your apple filling onto the first layer of batter in your pan.
 Spread it out evenly.

-• Spoon the remaining apple-cinnamon mixture over the top and, using a butter knife or offset spatula, swirl the batter very carefully.
+• Spoon the remaining chopped apple mixture over the top of the batter and, using a butter knife or offset spatula, swirl the batter very carefully.
 You do not want to mix it all completely together.
 Make sure that all the apple pieces are mostly covered to avoid burning them while baking.

-• Bake for 30 minutes.
-You can tent your bread with a piece of aluminum foil after the first 30 minutes of bake time to prevent over-browning.
-Bake for an additional 25 to 30 minutes or until a toothpick inserted into the center of the loaf comes out clean.
+• Bake in the preheated oven for 30 minutes uncovered.
+Tent your bread with a piece of aluminum foil for the additional bake time to help prevent it from getting too brown.
+Bake the bread for an additional 20 minutes covered or until a toothpick inserted into the center of the loaf comes out clean.
+Total bake time 50-55 minutes depending on oven temperature.

-• Allow your bread to cool in the pan on the counter for 10 minutes, then transfer it to a cooling rack to cool completely at room temperature.
+• Allow your bread to cool in the pan on the counter for 10-20 minutes, then transfer it to a cooling rack to cool completely at room temperature for about 1 hour.

 • While your bread is cooling, you can make your glaze by stirring together the sifted powdered sugar and heavy cream until smooth and a pourable consistency.
 You may need to add a little extra powdered sugar if it is too loose (start with 2 tablespoons) or heavy cream if too thick (start with 1 teaspoon) until you have your desired consistency.